Format

 Ties: Tie games will be counted as Allied victories for tournament purposes.

-Adjudication: Three days prior to the beginning of the next round (on the 12th unless otherwise designated), players should forward the complete status of their game (location of all ships and units, control of bases, ports, and areas, PoC score, bid, rules adjustments being used, comments, etc.) in a combination of text and VASSAL files to the GM.
-Two members of the tournament (or other PBEM competition) will be asked to adjudicate unfinished games.
-In the event of disagreement between the two, the GM (or a third player should the game involve the GM) will act as tie-breaker.
+Adjudication: Three days prior to the beginning of the next round (on the 12th unless otherwise designated), players should forward the complete status of their game (location of all units, control of bases, ports, and areas, score, bid, rules adjustments used, comments, etc.) in a combination of text, image, and VASSAL files to the GM.
+Three members of the tournament (or other PBEM competition) will be asked to adjudicate unfinished games.
+Majority rules.
+In the event only two report by the deadline, the GM (or yet another player should the game involve the GM) will act as tie-breaker.
 The results of the adjudication are final for both AREA and tournament purposes.
-Games which have not finished combat on Turn 5 and are not decisive victories for one side or the other (e.g., Pearl/Samoa taken or Saigon under USN control) will be ruled in favor of the faster-playing opponent unless both players cannot determine who delayed the game most, in which case the game will be ruled a draw.
+Games which have not finished combat on Turn Five and are not decisive victories for one side or the other (e.g., Pearl/Samoa taken or Saigon under USN control) will be ruled in favor of the faster-playing opponent (or ruled a draw if the players cannot determine who played faster).

 A.R.E.A.: All games will be AREA rated.
 Tie games will be reported to AREA as draws.
 The status of all games will be available online at http://www.gameaholics.com/vitp_tournament.htm.
-Results will be passed on to Glenn Petroski, the AREA administrator.
-Glenn will automatically assign an AREA# and starting rating of 5000 to anyone without one; there is no cost for the service.
-Players do not need to contract Glenn directly and should not report results independently.
+Results will be passed on to AREA.
+An AREA# and starting rating of 5000 will be given to anyone without one; there is no cost for the service.
+Players do not need to contact AREA directly and should not report results independently.

 Players may use any mutually agreeable method of rolling dice.
 There are three dice servers which have been certified for use in the PBEM tournaments which may be used by any player at his sole discretion.
 These dice servers include:

-Help for the first two can be obtained by emailing a blank message to the address shown.
-The third one uses a fairly self-explanatory form to request dice.
-I recommend trying each by yourself before using it in a game.
+Help for the first can be obtained by emailing a blank message to the address shown.
+The second and third use a self-explanatory form to request dice.
+Try each by yourself before using it in a game.
 Other dice servers may be used only if both players agree beforehand.
+The Vassal internal die rollers are not recommended unless both players are online and can witness the results simultaneously.

-Players are encouraged to have the selected dice facility email a copy of the results to dice@gameaholics.com.
-These results will be archived for two weeks.
+Archive: Players are encouraged to have the selected dice server email a copy of the results to dice@gameaholics.com.
+These results will be archived until the end of the round.
 If, for whatever reason, a player does not receive or misplaces his copy of the results, the GM will supply the copy sent to the dice archive upon request.
-For dice rolls to be valid, the results must be received by at least one of the players and the archive (dice@gameaholics.com) or by both players.
+For dice rolls to be valid, the results must be received by at least one of the players and the archive (dice@gameaholics.com).

-Prior to the first bid, both players may optionally agree to use one or more of the following nine minor rules adjustments (each of which benefits the USN) or the Normal Turn One variant:
+Prior to the first bid, both players may optionally agree to use one or more of the following five minor rules adjustments (each of which benefits the Allied player), the Open Turn Two scenario, or the Menzel Options:

 2b.
-Individual CPO Withdrawal: After each Location Uncertain roll of "1", the USN may freely withdraw the associated group with no pursuit.
-USN ships using this free withdrawal must base at Johnston Island.
+Individual CPO Withdrawal: After each Location Uncertain roll of "1," the Allied player may freely withdraw the associated group with no pursuit, basing such ships at Johnston Island, immune to any attack this turn.
 The Allied player must choose before rolling for any subsequent Location Uncertain Group.
-Any groups that do not withdraw immediately do not have another chance to retreat prior to the end of the first combat round (per normal rules).
+Any groups that do not withdraw immediately do not have another chance to retreat prior to the end of the first combat round.

 3b.
-Pearl Harbor Escape: If there's an IJN Control Flag in the Hawaiian Islands during Turn 3 movement, Turn 3 Pearl Harbor reinforcements may also move to the U.S. Mandate.
+Pearl Harbor Escape: If there's a Japanese Control Flag in the Hawaiian Islands during Turn 3 movement, Turn 3 Pearl Harbor reinforcements may also move to the U.S. Mandate.

-These adjustments and the Normal Turn One variant are used only if BOTH players agree.
+These adjustments are used only if BOTH players agree.
 If you wish to use any of these adjustments, notify your opponent of the option (or combinations) which you'd like to use.
 If your opponent agrees, the adjustments apply to your game and bidding may proceed accordingly.
 Notify the GM of any adjustments agreed upon once bidding is complete.

 Determination of Sides

 Sides will be determined by bidding.
-The player positioned lower on the ladder or seeded lower in the tournament gets to name his preferred side and a PoC amount (if any) he is willing to give or take in order to play the preferred side.
-The other player can accept the bid and play the non-preferred side or bid a higher amount of PoC he is willing to give or a lower amount of PoC he is willing to take for the preferred side.
+The player positioned lower on the ladder or seeded lower in the tournament gets to name the preferred side and a PoC amount (if any) he is willing to give or take in order to play that side.
+The other player can accept the bid and play the non-preferred side or bid a higher amount of PoC he is willing to give or a lower amount of PoC he is willing to take.
 PoC bids must be in zero or positive whole or half PoC amounts and change by at least 0.5 PoC.
 The bid is applied to the final score.
 The IJN player should notify the GM immediately once sides and the bid are determined (along with any adjustments being used).

 Examples